 - Log into the Plasma Cloud console;

-- Navigate to Access Points or to Switches from the main menu; and
+- Navigate to Access Points or Switches from the main menu on the left; and

 - Select Outages from the third drop-down menu on the top of the page.

 - a specific or all SSIDs;

 - different time frames (last day, last week, or last month).

 Network outages chart showing reported outages for all SSIDs during the last month

 - Green: online device(s).
 Number of devices successfully connected to the cloud;

 - Yellow: device(s) requiring pairing.
 Learn more about pairing issues here;

-- Grey: device(s) experiencing DNS failure.
+- Blue: device(s) experiencing DNS failure.
 Learn more about DNS failure here;

 - Red: offline device(s).
 Number of devices not connected to the cloud.
 There may be a number of possible causes which can not be determined via the cloud.
 Please check if your device is properly powered, your firewall permits connections to Plasma Cloud (learn more about setting up your firewall here) and whether the device MAC address was correctly entered.

 Example: The above graph shows the network outage chart from November 6th till December 5th of the current year.
 There are 8 devices in total belonging to all SSIDs.
 Five out of six devices are online most of the time, while 1-2 devices often experienced DNS failures.
 On July 4th, five devices went offline (could be due to a power outage, or other reasons), while on November 14th all devices were successfully connected to the cloud.
 From November 25th onward, some devices experienced DNS failure a few times.
 There were no devices with pairing issues.